MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/javascript.md

       displayName: 'npm build'
     ```

-1. Add new tasks to your pipeline to copy your npm package, package.json, and to publish your artifact.
-The [Copy Files task](/azure/devops/pipelines/tasks/reference/copy-files-v2) copies files from local path on the agent where your source code files are downloaded and saves files to a local path on the agent where any artifacts are copied to before being pushed to their destination.
-Only the `src` and `public` folders get copies.
-The [Publish Pipeline Artifact task](../artifacts/pipeline-artifacts.md) downloads the files from the earlier Copy Files tasks and makes them available as pipeline artifacts that will be published with your pipeline build.
+1. Add the following new tasks to your pipeline that copy the npm package and *package.json* and publish them as artifacts.

+   - The [copy files task](/azure/devops/pipelines/tasks/reference/copy-files-v2) copies files from the local download path on the agent and saves them to a local artifact staging path on the agent.
+Only the *src* and *public* folders are copied.

+   - The [publish pipeline artifact task](../artifacts/pipeline-artifacts.md) gets the files from the artifact staging location and publishes them as artifacts to be output with pipeline builds.

     ```yaml
     - task: CopyFiles@2